Moving Portraits stage 02 receives arts Council England DYCP award 2024 & the John Feeney Fellowship

 The portraits captured dance sequences from primary and higher education complex disabled dancers, alongside older people and an emerging artist who all interpreted the theme “What it is like being me”.

 The work culminated in a video Installation at Birmingham Rep 17th-18th September 2022, where audiences of all abilities could experience dancefilm through, sound, audio description, visuals and wearable technology - subpacks.
-The primary aim for the installation was to provide an accessible space for complex disabled audiences to engage with dance, film and stories that reflect their lived experinces.

 Image credit: Anastasia Jobson